Safety Engineering and Disaster Management - MEng (Hons) - Video

 The MEng degree extends the learning experience beyond the BEng level to enable the graduate to potentially gain Chartered Engineer status subsequently in their career without the necessity for further post graduate study.
 It is this distinction that sets the MEng graduate apart from the BEng graduate.

-The first two taught years and the industry placement year are the same for both MEng and BEng students but it is at the 4th year where the enhanced expectations of the MEng stream become apparent.
+As a part time student it is in the 5th year of study where the enhanced expectations of the MEng stream become apparent.
 At this point those studying the MEng degree undertake a comprehensive and challenging engineering design project, targeted towards the delivery of a product or process, which is potentially market ready and suitable to make a relevant and impactful contribution to the global community.

 At this same stage a much deeper appreciation is gained of the impact global economics, politics and international law has on your role as the management engineer.